Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 The issue with many plastic containers is that they don’t have an air-tight seal, e.g. they don’t have gaskets.
 This means that the plastic container will need to be wrapped in a plastic bag before it’s able to protect your stuff from bed bugs.

-Bed bugs are very small and thanks to their flat bodies, they can find a way out even though the tiniest crack.
+Bed bugs are very small.
+Because of their flat bodies, they can find a way out even through the tiniest crack.
 This means that bed bugs can live in a plastic container if it has an opening big enough for them to pass through.

 Can Bed Bugs Climb Plastic Objects?

 Since bed bugs don’t have sharp teeth and can’t burrow, some may think that these pests aren’t able to traverse various locations.
-But they are professional voyagers, the bed bugs can climb on to anything – including walls and plastic objects.
-So yes, bed bugs can climb plastic objects the same way they climb on your walls, legs of your bed or any other furniture in your house.
+But they are professional voyagers, the bed bugs can climb onto anything – including walls and plastic objects.
+Thus, bed bugs can climb plastic objects the same way they climb on the walls, legs of your bed, or any other furniture in your house.

 Due to the shape of their body, bed bugs can also take advantage of small nooks and crannies in your house.
 When it comes to traveling and traversing the environment, bed bugs are one of the most agile pests out there.